puristajs/purista/website/src/handbook/3._event-bridge/1_Event_bridge.md

 There are a lot of different message system out there.
 So the question is, which one to choose.
 So, what features should an ideal message broker provide.

 ### Push based

 The broker should actively deliver messages to the client instead of client pull.
 The reason is, that if you deploy in serverless function style, single functions are stateless, and the single instances are only existing at the time of execution.
-So, there is no instance at all, which can  continuously pulling for new messages.
+So, there is no real instance at all, which can  continuously pulling for new messages.

 ### Queues